mickeyperlstein/eur-to-usd/README.md

 # architecture
 1. repo - github/mikceyperlstein/eur-to-usd.git
-1. cloud build - runs and tags the dockerfile and pushes to artifactory
+1. cloud build - runs and tags the dockerfile and pushes to gcr.io/eur-to-usd/* docker registry
-1. cloud run - runs the dockerfile
+1. cloud run - downloads and runs the dockerfile from the registry

 ## Schedule : uses cloud scheduler
   - send to pub/sub topic `refresh-by-cron-1`